14 CE Credits for Psychologists 14 AMA PRA Category 1 Credits™ 14 ACPE Credits 14.0 Contact Hours

 Ft.
 Lauderdale, Florida

-Often viewed merely as a convenient departure point, Fort Lauderdale is a destination that quietly rewards those who choose to linger.
-To treat it as just a logistical necessity is to miss the essence of a city that has gracefully matured from a spring break capital into a sophisticated, yet relaxed, coastal hub.
-Adding a day or two before or after your voyage allows you to decompress and discover the city’s true character, which is defined not just by its famous beach, but by the 165 miles of navigable waterways that have earned it the nickname, “The Venice of America.”
+Too often treated merely as a logistical waypoint between the airport and the gangway, Fort Lauderdale is a destination that quietly rewards those who choose to linger.
+To view it solely as a departure lounge is to miss the essence of a city that has gracefully matured from a rowdy spring break capital into a sophisticated, nautical metropolis.
+While it lacks the frenetic, high-voltage energy of Miami to the south, that is precisely its appeal.
+Fort Lauderdale offers a refined, accessible coastal experience defined by 165 miles of navigable waterways, earning it the moniker “The Venice of America.”

-At the heart of the city’s social and cultural life is Las Olas Boulevard.
-This beautifully landscaped thoroughfare is lined with independent boutiques, captivating art galleries, and a diverse array of restaurants.
-It’s an eminently walkable street, perfect for an afternoon of browsing or an evening of al fresco dining.
-The atmosphere is polished but unpretentious, inviting you to explore at your own pace.
-Here, you can find everything from contemporary art to fine jewelry, followed by dinner at a bustling Italian trattoria or a quiet table at a modern American bistro.
+At the center of the city’s social life is Las Olas Boulevard.
+This beautifully landscaped thoroughfare stretches from the central business district to the ocean, lined with independent boutiques, art galleries, and a diverse array of restaurants.
+It is eminently walkable and polished without being pretentious.
+Here, you can browse contemporary art or fine jewelry before settling into a bustling Italian trattoria or a quiet table at a modern American bistro.
+For those interested in history, the nearby Stranahan House—the oldest surviving structure in Broward County—offers a glimpse into the frontier trading post days of the early 1900s.

-Beyond the sun and sand, Fort Lauderdale offers accessible cultural experiences that provide a deeper sense of place.
-The Bonnet House Museum & Gardens is an absolute treasure.
-This historic 35-acre estate, once the winter retreat of artists Frederic and Evelyn Bartlett, feels like a secret garden frozen in time.
-You can tour the whimsical home, filled with the couple’s art and collections, and wander through lush grounds that include a desert garden, a hibiscus garden, and native barrier island habitat.
-It’s a tranquil escape that reveals the charm of Old Florida.
+Beyond the shopping and dining, Fort Lauderdale offers accessible cultural experiences that provide a deeper sense of place.
+The Bonnet House Museum & Gardens is a standout.
+This historic 35-acre estate, once the winter retreat of artists Frederic and Evelyn Bartlett, feels like a secret garden frozen in time, surrounded by modern development.
+You can tour the whimsical home, filled with the couple’s art, and wander through lush grounds that include a desert garden and native barrier island habitat.
+It is a tranquil escape that reveals the charm of Old Florida.

-For art enthusiasts, the NSU Art Museum Fort Lauderdale features a notable collection of American and European modern art, with a particular strength in Latin American works and the largest collection of pieces by the American impressionist William Glackens.
-It’s a manageable and rewarding museum experience, perfect for a few hours of quiet contemplation.
+For art enthusiasts, the NSU Art Museum Fort Lauderdale features a notable collection of American and European modern art, with particular strength in Latin American works and the largest collection of pieces by American impressionist William Glackens.
+It is a manageable museum, perfect for a few hours of quiet contemplation.

 **An Unhurried Pre-Cruise Itinerary**